-A sightseeing tour could add some locations to your 'go-to' list.
-The Vancouver Trolley Company offers 'Hop-On, Hop-Off' Sightseeing Tours aboard a replica San Francisco trolley in the downtown core of Vancouver.
-Tours take about two hours unless you hop off to tour at your own pace, Just be sure to look for the 'Trolley' sign at most bus stops to hop back on.
+1. A sightseeing tour could add some locations to your 'go-to' list.
+The Vancouver Trolley Company, in partnership with Gray Line Westcoast Sightseeing, offers 'Hop-On, Hop-Off' Sightseeing Tours aboard a replica San Francisco trolley in the downtown core of Vancouver.
+Tours take about two hours unless you hop off to tour at your own pace.
+Just be sure to look for the 'Trolley' sign at most bus stops to hop back on.

-Take a stroll along the beautiful Greenheart Canopy Walkway.
-Located in the heart of the UBC Botanical Garden, reaching a height of nearly 20m above the forest floor, you can traverse from platform to platform at your own pace or with a guide.
-Contact the gatehouse at 604-822-4208 or go to www.greenheart.ca.
+4. Take a stroll along the beautiful Greenheart Canopy Walkway.
+Located in the heart of the UBC Botanical Garden, reaching a height of nearly 20 metres above the forest floor, you can traverse from platform to platform at your own pace or with a guide.
+Contact the gatehouse at 604-822-4208 for more information.
 (No open toed shoes allowed.
 Small children must be able to walk on their own or be carried in an approved backpack or carrier.
-No strollers, walkers, or wheelchairs allowed on the walkway).
+No strollers, walkers, or wheelchairs allowed on the walkway.)

-Pet some furry friends at Maplewood Farm.
+6. Pet some furry friends at Maplewood Farm.
 On five acres in North Vancouver, Maplewood Farm has over 200 domestic and friendly farm animals and birds.
-This is definitely a family favourite, and spring is the perfect timing as there's lots of cute baby animals.
+This is definitely a family favourite, and spring is the perfect time to visit as there are lots of cute baby animals.
 Closed on Mondays (except during Spring Break).
 Situated near Mount Seymour at 405 Seymour River.

-Snuggle up with the kids and watch a great movie in the comfort of your own car.
-Two shows: first one begins at dusk and no earlier than 7:30pm.
-Open every night between March and mid-November.
-The Twilight Drive-In only plays current movies.
-For upcoming shows go to http://members.shaw.ca/twilightdrivein/.
-Located at 260th Street at the Fraser Highway in Langley.
+7. Snuggle up with the kids and watch a great movie in the comfort of your own car.
+The Twilight Drive-In in Langley is Metro Vancouver's only drive-movie theatre.
+Two movies are played each night.
+The first one begins at dusk, which is no earlier than 7:30 p.m.
+Twilight Drive-In is open every night between February and mid-November.

-Stop by East Vancouver¹s famous La Casa Gelato.
-This place has over two hundred different flavours including curry, corn, dandelion, wasabi, and blue cheese.
+8. Stop by East Vancouver¹s famous La Casa Gelato.
+This place has over two hundred different flavours, including curry, corn, dandelion, wasabi, and blue cheese.
 What?!
-Don't worry, they have lots of kiddie flavours too.
+Don't worry.
+They have lots of kiddie flavours too.
 Open seven days a week, located at 1033 Venables St.